 Welcome to our Pubclips page, dedicated to good beer served in great local pubs.
 Info look out of date?
-Please LET US KNOW current situation.
-Don’t forget to score beer on WhatPub if you are a CAMRA Member, more info below – Spike.
+Like to see YOUR LOCAL here?
+Please get in touch.
+Don’t forget to score beer on WhatPub if you are a CAMRA Member, more how and why info below.

 To many members, this is all a bit of a mystery.
 However, our list of pubs in the Good Beer Guide is based on it, so all contributions valuable.
 How does it work?
 Just go to WhatPub (click on logo above) and if you want to score beers, login using your CAMRA membership number and password.
 Beer scoring is on right hand side, just follow the drop down menus.
 Any problems, give us a shout.
 Talking of local pubs …..